maksimdrachov/zephyr-rtos-template/README.md

 Now on to the second part of verification: integration tests.

 As previously explained verification takes place at a higher level of abstraction, and assumes that we are interacting with our MCU from the outside (using our local/server).
-For this purpose we'll be using the PyTest framework.
+To help us with this, we will be using the PyTest framework.

 Start by adding a `integration` folder to your directory (copy the files from the [repo](https://github.com/maksimdrachov/zephyr-rtos-template)):